saucelabs/saucectl-cypress-example/v1/examples/cypress-grep/README.md

 ### Filtering shards with @cypress/grep

 If you want to configure your suite to use [sharding](https://docs.saucelabs.com/web-apps/automated-testing/cypress/yaml/v1/#shard), you can optionally use the `shardGrepEnabled` feature to have saucectl filter specs according to the grep arguments before test execution time.
-This is similar to ghow the `grepFilterSpecs` option works in @cypress/grep.
+This is similar to how the `grepFilterSpecs` option works in @cypress/grep.

 ```yaml
 suites: